jsalt2020-asrdiar/jsalt2020_simulate/docs/mtgsim.md

 ./scripts/run_meetings.sh --dyncfg ./configs/common/uttmix_dynamics.json SimLibriCSS-short-dev dev
 ./scripts/run_meetings.sh --dyncfg ./configs/common/uttmix_dynamics.json SimLibriCSS-short-test test
 ```
 Unlike run.sh, this does not truncate the original LibriSpeech utterances.
 Therefore, the generated data can also be used for ASR training.
+Also, note that this mixes utterances of up to three speakers.
+If you want to generate only 1- or 2-speaker signals, modify the "speakers_per_session" value in uttmix_dynamics.json.